A North American Bird

 Springtime often brings out stories of amazing migrations involving tens of thousands of miles or journeys across the globe.
-The Western Bluebird doesnʻt overly impress in that regard, but it does have some notoreity in the Pacific Northwest for other reasons – the colors, for one.
+The Western Bluebird doesn't overly impress in that regard, but it does have some notoriety for other reasons – the colors, for one.
 It is a relatively common thrush, but has lost ground in parts of the Pacific Northwest.

 Habits and Habitats

-Western Bluebirds eat insects, berries and other foods, depending on which of the various preferred habitats they are in.
-You can easily see them in partly open areas, perched on fences or trees, including but not limited to open woodlands, farmlands, or riparian areas.
-They are also a bird of oak and prairie, one of our habitat conservation priorities, spending the most time in Oak Savanna habitats.
+Western Bluebirds eat insects, berries and other foods, depending on the habitat.
+You can easily see them in partly open areas, perched on fences or trees.
+They are also found in open woodlands, farmlands, and riparian areas, among other habitats.
+They are also a bird of oak and prairie, one of our habitat conservation priorities, spending the most time in oak-savanna habitats.

 Range and Migration

-Within Pacific Birds, Western Bluebirds can be a migratory or year-round species, depending on where you are. eBird not only has range maps, but maps that depict abundance, trends, and habitat associations.
+Western Bluebirds can be a migratory or resident species in the Pacific Northwest.
+Visit eBird to see range maps, as well as maps that depict abundance, trends, and habitat associations.